docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw26.md

 - **Location:** Room 322, 3rd floor

 #### Abstract
 This panel brings together Ulderico and Luca to discuss the critical transition from doctoral studies to the next career stage.
 With one panelist continuing in research and the other moving into industry, they offer complementary perspectives on navigating the postdoctoral phase and beyond.
-They will explore key questions: Is a postdoc the right choice?
-What skills and experiences matter most for different career paths?
+They will explore key questions: how do you choose the right path after a PhD, whether in research or industry?
+What skills and experiences matter most for different careers?
 How do you make informed decisions about your professional future?
 Through their contrasting trajectories, Ulderico and Luca will provide practical guidance on evaluating opportunities, building networks, and planning a successful transition.
 Aimed at PhD students facing these pivotal decisions, this interactive session invites questions and discussion to help you chart your own path forward.

 #### Panelists' bios